issaceee/isaac-vault/Readings/Texts/Paper 3/Moby Dick/Moby Dick.md

 - “anything indeed but condemning me to lie abed such an unendurable length of time.”
 	- foreshadowing to doing nth on the ocean and seeing nothing??

+- “ I felt a shock running through all my frame; nothing was to be seen, and nothing was to be heard; but a supernatural hand seemed placed in mine.”
+- “Queequeg, do you see, was a creature in the transition stage—neither caterpillar nor butterfly.
+He was just enough civilized to show off his outlandishness in the strangest possible manner. ”

+## ch.
+5
+- “men who have seen the world, thereby become quite at ease in manner, quite self-possessed in company. ”
 -